csdiehl16/csdiehl16.github.io/src/content/blog/post-3.md

 - Just store the data in React state, and use a library like [alasql](https://github.com/AlaSQL/alasql) to make SQL-like queries to Javascript arrays
-- Store the data on the client using [DuckDB-WASM](https://duckdb.org/docs/api/wasm/overview.html) -Store the data on server in a persistent sqlite3 database file -Store the data in-memory on the server, using sqlite.
+- Store the data on the client using [DuckDB-WASM](https://duckdb.org/docs/api/wasm/overview.html)
+- Store the data on server in a persistent sqlite3 database file
+- Store the data in-memory on the server, using sqlite.

 I ended up going with option 4, with the intention of eventually shifting to option 3 so I can save a list of datasets I’m working on.
 Option 1 provided no opportunity to shift to more persistent storage later.